-The OEM is responsible for maintaining and updating this plan.
+The Office of Emergency Management is responsible for maintaining and updating this plan.
 It may be updated, improved based on lessons learned, and republished following an actual or threatened emergency situation.
 In the absence of such a situation, it will be updated annually, after a training exercise or drill, as needed.
 The Emergency Management Coordinator will have the EOP readopted every four years.
-(See Virginia's Emergency Services and Disaster Law, Code of Virginia §44-146.19, as amended).
+(Virginia Emergency Services and Disaster Law, §44-146.19)